 § 200.474 Transportation costs.

-Costs incurred for freight, express, cartage, postage, and other transportation services relating either to goods purchased, in process, or delivered, are allowable.
-When such costs can readily be identified with the items involved, they may be charged directly as transportation costs or added to the cost of such items.
-Where identification with the materials received cannot readily be made, inbound transportation cost may be charged to the appropriate indirect (F&A) cost accounts if the non-Federal entity follows a consistent, equitable procedure in this respect.
-Outbound freight, if reimbursable under the terms and conditions of the Federal award, should be treated as a direct cost.
+Costs incurred for freight, express, cartage, postage, and other transportation services relating to goods purchased, in process, or delivered, are allowable.
+When the costs can be readily identified with the items involved, they may be charged directly as transportation costs or added to the cost of such items.
+When identification with the materials received cannot be readily made, the inbound transportation cost may be charged to the appropriate indirect cost accounts if the recipient or subrecipient follows a consistent, equitable procedure in this respect.
+If reimbursable under the terms and conditions of the Federal award, outbound freight should be treated as a direct cost.

 § 200.475 Travel costs.

 (a) General.
-Travel costs are the expenses for transportation, lodging, subsistence, and related items incurred by employees who are in travel status on official business of the non-Federal entity.
-Such costs may be charged on an actual cost basis, on a per diem or mileage basis in lieu of actual costs incurred, or on a combination of the two, provided the method used is applied to an entire trip and not to selected days of the trip, and results in charges consistent with those normally allowed in like circumstances in the non-Federal entity's non-federally-funded activities and in accordance with non-Federal entity's written travel reimbursement policies.
-Notwithstanding the provisions of § 200.444, travel costs of officials covered by that section are allowable with the prior written approval of the Federal awarding agency or pass-through entity when they are specifically related to the Federal award.
+Travel costs include the transportation, lodging, subsistence, and related items incurred by employees who are in travel status on official business of the recipient or subrecipient.
+These costs may be charged on an actual cost basis, on a per diem or mileage basis, or on a combination of the two, provided the method used is applied to an entire trip and not to selected days of the trip.
+The method used must be consistent with those normally allowed in like circumstances in the recipient’s or subrecipient’s other activities and in accordance with the recipient’s or subrecipient’s established written policies.
+Notwithstanding the provisions of § 200.444, travel costs of officials covered by that section are allowable with the prior written approval of the Federal agency or pass-through entity when they are specifically related to the Federal award.

 (b) Lodging and subsistence.
-Costs incurred by employees and officers for travel, including costs of lodging, other subsistence, and incidental expenses, must be considered reasonable and otherwise allowable only to the extent such costs do not exceed charges normally allowed by the non-Federal entity in its regular operations as the result of the non-Federal entity's written travel policy.
+Costs incurred by employees and officers for travel, including costs of lodging, other subsistence, and incidental expenses, must be considered reasonable and otherwise allowable only to the extent such costs do not exceed charges normally allowed by the recipient or subrecipient in its regular operations as the result of the recipient’s or subrecipient’s established written policy.
 In addition, if these costs are charged directly to the Federal award documentation must justify that:

-(1) Participation of the individual is necessary to the Federal award; and
+(1) Participation of the individual is necessary for the Federal award; and

-(2) The costs are reasonable and consistent with non-Federal entity's established travel policy.
+(2) The costs are reasonable and consistent with the recipient’s or subrecipient’s established written policy.

-(c)

-(1) Temporary dependent care costs (as dependent is defined in 26 U.S.C.
-152) above and beyond regular dependent care that directly results from travel to conferences is allowable provided that:
+(c) Dependents.
+(1) Temporary dependent care costs (dependent is defined in 26 U.S.C.
+152) above and beyond regular dependent care are allowable provided that these costs:

-(i) The costs are a direct result of the individual's travel for the Federal award;
+(i) Are a direct result of the individual's travel to a conference for the Federal award;

-(ii) The costs are consistent with the non-Federal entity's documented travel policy for all entity travel; and
+(ii) Are consistent with the recipient’s or subrecipient’s established written policy for all travel; and

 (iii) Are only temporary during the travel period.

-(2) Travel costs for dependents are unallowable, except for travel of duration of six months or more with prior approval of the Federal awarding agency.
-See also § 200.432.
+(2) Travel costs for dependents are unallowable, except for travel of six months or more with prior approval of the Federal agency.
+See § 200.432.

-(d) In the absence of an acceptable, written non-Federal entity policy regarding travel costs, the rates and amounts established under 5 U.S.C.
-5701–11, (“Travel and Subsistence Expenses; Mileage Allowances”), or by the Administrator of General Services, or by the President (or his or her designee) pursuant to any provisions of such subchapter must apply to travel under Federal awards (48 CFR 31.205–46(a)).
+(d) Establishing rates and amounts.
+In the absence of an established written policy regarding travel costs, the rates and amounts established under 5 U.S.C.
+5701-11 (“Travel and Subsistence Expenses; Mileage Allowances”), by the Administrator of General Services, or by the President (or their designee) pursuant to any provisions of such subchapter must apply to travel under Federal awards (48 CFR 31.205-46(a)).

 (e) Commercial air travel.
 (1) Airfare costs in excess of the basic least expensive unrestricted accommodations class offered by commercial airlines are unallowable except when such accommodations would: